Clark Perry Baldwin

 Clark Perry Baldwin (August 22, 1961 – July 18, 2025) was an American serial killer who was linked via DNA to the murders of at least three women in Wyoming and Tennessee committed between 1991 and 1992.

 After multiple delays, he was charged and convicted of the Tennessee murder, for which he was sentenced to life imprisonment.
 Prior to his extradition to Wyoming, Baldwin died from a heart attack.

 Early life

 Clark Perry Baldwin was born on August 22, 1961, in Charles City, Iowa, to Lawrence and Betty Baldwin, both of whom were described as loving parents.
-In the early 1970s, the family moved to Nashua, where Baldwin attended the Nashua-Plainfield Junior-Senior High School, graduating in 1979.
+In the early 1970s, the family moved to Nashua, Iowa, where Baldwin attended the Nashua-Plainfield Junior-Senior High School, graduating in 1979.

 Following his graduation, Baldwin got a job as a truck driver for a company called Marten Transport.
 During this time, he traveled across multiple states and spent most of his free time in the company of prostitutes and pimps.
 In the mid-1980s, he got married, but continued to have intimate relations with other women.
 In 1988, one of the women gave birth to a daughter, but Baldwin's paternity was only confirmed in 2018.

 Over the years, Baldwin lived in several cities, predominantly in Nashua, Waterloo and Springfield, Missouri.